 In the Communication Killers series of posts, we will discuss the 6 most toxic communication patterns:

-Dr. John Gottman and Dr. Julie Gottman refer to the first 4 as the Four Horsemen (Criticism, Defensiveness, Contempt, and Stonewalling); the last two are the Horsemen’s cousins, Belligerence and Blame.
-They are very clear that these dynamics will poison any relationship, not just romantic ones.
+Dr. John Gottman and Dr. Julie Gottman, experts in the field of relationships, refer to the first four patterns as the Four Horsemen (Criticism, Defensiveness, Contempt, and Stonewalling), while the latter two are considered the Horsemen’s cousins, Belligerence and Blame.
+They have clearly stated that these patterns can poison any relationship, whether it’s a romantic one or not.